Student Spotlight: Justin Roman

 As a DuPage County teen, Justin Roman had two dreams: pitch for the Cubs or be the next Michael Jackson.

-Baseball didn't work out.
-But as co-host of B96 radio's Stylz and Roman show and as front man for a band that's opening for Pitbull, the College of DuPage graduate may yet achieve the Michael Jackson part.
+Baseball didn’t work out.
+But as co-host of US99’s Stylz and Roman show (formerly on B96) and as front man for a band that’s toured with Pitbull, the College of DuPage graduate may yet achieve the Michael Jackson part.

 Roman epitomizes the student with a dream who must change direction.